Alternating Differentiation for Optimization Layers: Experimental results

 \section{Experimental results}

 In this section, we evaluate Alt-Diff over a series of experiments to demonstrate its performance in terms of computational speed as well as accuracy.
 First, we implemented Alt-Diff over several optimization layers, including the sparse and dense constrained quadratic layers and constrained softmax layers.
 In addition, we applied the Alt-Diff to the real-world task of energy generation scheduling under a predict-then-optimize framework.
 Moreover, we also tested Alt-Diff with a quadratic layer in an image classification task on the MNIST dataset.
 To verify the truncated capability of Alt-Diff, we also implemented Alt-Diff with different values of tolerance.
 All the experiments were implemented on a Core Intel(R) i7-10700 CPU @ 2.90GHz with 16 GB of memory.
+Our source code for these experiments is available at \href{https://github.com/HxSun08/Alt-Diff}{https://github.com/HxSun08/Alt-Diff}.